 Elvira is a horror adventure game that was released in 1990 by Accolade.
 Elvira was the second game to come from Horrorsoft, their first being a game called Personal Nightmare in which Elvira also made an appearance.

-The game is based on a B- horror movie about the character of Elvira.
-Cassandra Peterson created the character of busty Elvira, a sort of female Crypt Keeper who entertained her guests with "scary" stories.
+The game is based on a B-movie about the character of Elvira.
+Cassandra Peterson created the character of Elvira - a crypt keeper who entertains her guests with scary stories.

 Elvira was one of the first mouse games touting the sophisticated modern nature of its "point and click" interface.
-Icons for examine, mix, pick-up, and other context sensitive commands allow you to manipulate the environs of the castle.
+Icons for examine, mix, pick-up, and other context sensitive commands allow the player to manipulate the environs of the castle.
 Magic spells are used to improve skill in combat and advance the plot through solving object-oriented puzzles.

 To move around, players click on any part of the screen or click on one of the highlighted direction arrows.
 The latter moves the player forward, up, or down in the direction they are facing; the left, right, and back arrows change that direction, and redisplay the perspective from it.